 Mount Dobson Access Road

-The unpaved access road to Mount Dobson in NZ
+Is the road to Mount Dobson unpaved?

-The access road to the ski resort, affectionally known as Dobo to the locals, is unpaved.
-It’s 14.8 km (9.19 miles) long.
-The mountain road to the top is smooth: one of the best alpine roads in the country.
-Weather conditions can be changeable over the day, and mountain visitors are advised to be prepared and carry basic survival equipment.
+The access road to the ski resort, affectionately known as Dobo to the locals, is unpaved.
+The mountain road to the top is smooth, one of the best alpine roads in the country.
+Weather conditions can be changeable throughout the day, and mountain visitors are advised to be prepared and carry basic survival equipment.
+Be aware of bends and blind corners.
+Please carry snow chains at all times.

-The access road is reasonably well maintained and is suitable for most camper vans, small cars, buses etc. Starting from the paved State Highway 8 (Fairlie-Tekapo Road), the road is 14.8 km (9.19 miles) long.
-Over this distance, the elevation gain is 1.292 meters.
-The average percentage is 8,72%.
+The access road is reasonably well-maintained and is suitable for most camper vans, small cars, buses, etc. Starting from the paved State Highway 8 (Fairlie-Tekapo Road), the road is 14.8 km (9.19 miles) long.
+Over this distance, the elevation gain is 1,292 meters.
+The average percentage is 8.72%.

 Pic: http://www.powderhounds.com/NewZealand/Mt-Dobson/Getting-There.aspx